 - Medium Business: You can manage 50 social media accounts and the access of 10 team members

-Buffer for Business produced over 10% of the company’s total revenue in December 2013.
+Buffer for Business as a marketing tool produced over 10% of the company’s total revenue in December 2013.
 In 2014, over 2,500 publishers and agencies used the app.
 Famous organizations that use Buffer for Business include About.com, Fortune Magazine, and Business Insider.

 What about Instagram?
-Can I use Buffer here too?
+Can I use Buffer as a marketing tool here too?

 As you may know, Instagram does not allow outside apps to post directly to Instagram.
 With Buffer’s Instagram support, you may create an Instagram reminder on the web or mobile application.